jeremyfix/deeplearning-lectures/Webpage/01-pytorch-object-detection.md

 ### Preprocessing the images

 As we have observed in the beginning of the practical, the images in the dataset are of varying sizes.
 In order to feed minibatches into our neural networks, we need to resize our images to fixed sizes.
 The code for resizing the images is already provided to you with two modes *shrinking* or *cropping*.
 The two are illustrated below.
-For the following we will work exclusively with images shrunk to $224 \times 224$.
+For the following we will work exclusively with images shrunk to $224 \times 224$. **Fill in** the appropriate code within `data.py`

 ![Images are resized to fixed size by either shrinking or cropping to 224 x 224 (ImageNet standard)](./data/01-pytorch-object-detection/preprocess_images.png){width=50%}